HTDerekLiu/CubicStylization_Cpp/README.md

 ```
 ./cubicStylization_bin [meshName] [lambda]
 ```
-where the example meshes are provided in `/CubicStylization_Cpp/meshes` and the _lambda_ parameter is the _cubeness_.
+where the _lambda_ parameter controls the _cubeness_.
+This command line demo will save the output OBJ file in the directory `CubicStylization_Cpp/cubicStylization_cmd/`.
 Both demos are based on the Algorithm 1 in the [paper](https://arxiv.org/abs/1910.02926).

 Please visit [CubicStylization_MATLAB](https://github.com/HTDerekLiu/CubicStylization_MATLAB) for a prototype implementation in MATLAB.
 Our code is licensed under [MPL2](https://www.mozilla.org/en-US/MPL/2.0/).
 If any questions, please contact Hsueh-Ti Derek Liu (hsuehtil@cs.toronto.edu).